ngneat/elf/README.md

 Elf is a reactive immutable state management solution built on top of RxJS.
 It uses custom RxJS operators to query the state and pure functions to update it.

 Elf encourages simplicity.
-It eases the hassle of creating boilerplate code and comes with robust tools, suitable for both experienced and inexperienced developers.
+It saves you the hassle of creating boilerplate code and offers powerful tools with a moderate learning curve, suitable for experienced and inexperienced developers alike.

 ✅ &nbsp;Modular by design
 ✅ &nbsp;Tree Shakeable & Fully Typed